jtannas/katachi/docs/CONTRIBUTING.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/jtannas/katachi.
+Bug reports and pull requests are welcome.
+Feature requests are welcome, but please open an issue first to discuss what you would like to change.

 Everyone interacting in the Katachi project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](./CODE_OF_CONDUCT.md).